Fire Island National Seashore: Old Inlet breach

 Old Inlet, just west of Smith Point County Park in the wilderness, has been the site of breaches of Fire Island causing the Atlantic Ocean to join with the Great South Bay.

 The most recent breach occurred during the high tides associated with Hurricane Sandy in October 2012.
 The breach was 276 ft wide on the Atlantic side a week after the storm and 856 ft wide on April 5, 2013.

 National Park Service officials have been debating whether to take action to close the breach.
 Contingency plans put in place to manage breaches within the wilderness area called for initial monitoring of the breach; as of 2014, the breach has stabilized and monitoring continues.
-Although some residents have called for closure of the breach, due to perceived increases in flooding after the breach's opening, the breach has been responsible for increased water quality in Great South Bay, which had been becoming increasingly polluted by suburban runoff prior to the breach's formation.
+Some residents have called for closure of the breach, due to perceived increases in flooding after the breach's opening.
+However, the breach has been responsible for increased water quality in Great South Bay, which had been becoming increasingly polluted by suburban runoff prior to the breach's formation, along with repopulation of fish and clams that had been absent from the bay for decades due to pollution.

 Officials moved to close two breaches which formed on either side of Moriches Inlet following Hurricane Sandy — one in Cupsogue Beach County Park and the other in Smith Point County Park.
-As of 2015, a final decision on whether to close the Old Inlet breach has not been made, although a draft plan for action was scheduled to be released in summer 2016.
+A draft plan for action was scheduled to be released in summer 2016.
+The National Park Service ultimately decided not to take any action and instead let the landscape evolve naturally.
+By summer 2022, the breach was filling with sand, having shrunk tenfold to less than 100 feet wide.
+By 2024, Old Inlet had completely closed, nearly 12 years to the day since Super Storm Sandy.